thibautjombart/treescape/README.md

 --------------
 The functionalities of `treescape` are also available via a user-friendly web interface, running locally on the default web browser.
 It can be started by simply typing `treescapeServer()`.
-The interface allows one to import trees and run `treescape` to view and explore the tree space in 2 or 3 dimensions.
+The interface allows you to import trees and run `treescape` to view and explore the tree space in 2 or 3 dimensions.
-It is then straightforward to analyse the space by varying lambda, looking for clusters using `findGroves` and saving results in various formats.
+It is then straightforward to analyse the tree space by varying lambda, looking for clusters using `findGroves` and saving results in various formats.
-Individual trees can be easily viewed, including median trees per cluster, and collections of trees can be seen together using `densiTree` from the package `phangorn`.
+Individual trees can be easily viewed including median trees per cluster, and collections of trees can be seen together using `densiTree` from the package `phangorn`.
 It is fully documented in the *help* tab.

 ![example of treescapeServer 3d](vignettes/figs/treescape3d.png)